justalphie/immo-eliza-deployment/README.md

 The immo-eliza-ml program is an example of such a tool.
 With the help of such features as location and living area of the apartment of the house it can rapidly predict the price of the property.

 ## Usage
+To use the API please access https://immo-eliza-deployment-latest.onrender.com/

+### Price estimation
-To use the API please access https://immo-eliza-deployment-latest.onrender.com/ Use ```/predict``` path to get the price estimations.
+Use ```/predict``` path to get the price estimations.

+### Input
-To do this, please send the post request in the following format:
+To obtain the estimation, please send the post request in the following format:
 ```
 {
   "property_id": 999999999,